Gopika2255/naughty-login-page/README.md

 This naughty login page is made with html ,css and js.
-Enter username and pasword,then click submit
+Enter username and password,then click submit